 Tracemyhouse.com started in the U.K., but has expanded to become a great resource for homebuyers in the U.S.A.

 If you’re a first-time homebuyer or just new to searching properties online, you’ll likely find their framework helpful when it comes to conducting your property records search.
 Without a framework, property records search can be a little overwhelming and disorganized, especially if you’re checking the history of multiple properties at once.

 Are property records public information?
-Yes!
-There are a couple of options at your disposal if you want to do a property records search.
+Yes, and there are a couple of options at your disposal if you want to do a property records search.

 Searching through these records, you can discover details like: